stephan-klein/supersonic/docs/supersonic/tutorial/fifth-mile/index.md

 The [Supersonic guides][supersonic-guides] cover all things Supersonic.
 This means you'll find material on the native UI, CSS components, navigation in your app, overviews on app architecture and much more in the Supersonic section.

 ### Tooling guides
-Supersonic utilises, but is not a necessary component of the AppGyver tooling.
-This means things like the AppGyver Build Service and Steroids CLI work independently of, and can be utilised with any JavaScript framework.
-For this reason, the [tooling guides][tooling-guides] are separated from the Supersonic guides.
+Steroids² is a collection of tools you can use to build hybrid apps, such as the Steroids CLI and the AppGyver Build Service.
+They're designed to work best with Supersonic, but can be utilised with any JavaScript framework.
+For this reason, the [Tooling guides][tooling-guides] are separated from the Supersonic guides.

 ### API reference
 Pretty much what it says on the label.
 The complete API reference for Supersonic (and Cordova) can be found [here][api-reference].